NimitRathod/SchoolManagement/README.md

 ## School Managment

-1) clone this project from your local drive using this url
+1) clone this project from your local drive using the command git clone https://github.com/NimitRathod/SchoolManagement.git
 2) Run the command and enter the project folder cd SchoolManagement/school_management
 3) Run command composer update
 4) company .env.example to .env